What's in this post...

 They’re having their own experiences, fears, and trials.

-Our job as parents isn’t to create robots who respond immediately to everything we say, but to help raise children who want to make good choices on their own.
+And, our job as parents isn’t to create robots who respond immediately to everything we say, but to help raise children who want to make good choices on their own.